eriksejr/rpi_ads1015/README.md

   dtparam=chX_enable=true
 ```

-Where X is a channel letter from A to D. To enable channel B:
+Where X is a channel letter from a to d.
+To enable channel B:

 ```
-  dtparam=chB_enable=true
+  dtparam=chb_enable=true
 ```

 After enabling a channel you must set the channel mode, use the following table (from the ADS1015 datasheet):